 Webydo Review: Conclusion

 Webydo is a new name in the website building market.
-However, it has already built a strong user community (about 234,000 customers as of today).
+However, it has already built a strong user community (more than 235,000 customers as of today).
 It’s good for building portfolios, simple shops and business sites.

 However, it doesn’t support such complex features as advanced blogging, user management and more.